 TRADITIONAL SUBDIVISION: A type of development where building lots are at least the minimum lot size for the district in which they are located.
-A small portion of the lot may remain open and free from development.
+A small-portion of the parcel lot may remain open and free from development as common open space.

 WALKWAY: A traffic way alongside or adjacent to one side of the paved portions of roads to be used by persons including, but not limited to, pedestrians, bicyclists, and handicapped persons operating motorized wheelchairs and which otherwise specifically excludes motorized vehicles, except as otherwise provided in this chapter or state law.
-Walkways include sidewalks, freewalks and paved shoulders.
+Walkways include sidewalks, freewalks and paved or gravel shoulders.